efritz/gostgres/README.md

 Postgres in Go over a short vacation.

 ## TODO

 - Short-term
     - Add types to values and rows
     - Support `t.*` selection
-    - Make AS optional in column alias (furthermore, aliases)
     - Support CTEs
     - Support builtin functions
     - Support DISTINCT (ON)